poshithNandyala/laptop-typist/README.md

 A: Yes!
 Anywhere you can type — Word, Google Docs, code editors, chat apps, etc.

 **Q: Does it work on Mac/Linux?**
-A: The typing engine works, but you'll need to run the Python files manually instead of using .bat files.
+A: The typing engine works, but you'll need to run the Python files manually instead of using `.bat` files.
+It works on Mac/Linux, but **Windows is preferable** for easier setup and automation.
+I am currently **working on improving Mac/Linux support**.

 **Q: Can I adjust speed while it's typing?**
 A: Yes!
 Use the "Live WPM" slider to change speed in real-time.

 ---
+> ⚠️ **Do not use this tool for online assessments or any unauthorized purposes.**

 ## 🤝 Contributing